streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/AzkarraContext.md

 The `AzkarraContext` can be configured using a `Conf` object.

-The configuration can be passed direcly while creating a new instance:
+The configuration can be passed directly while creating a new instance:

 ```java
 Map<String, Object> props = new HashMap<>();